dreamielts/dreamielts.github.io/docs/ObsidianVault/1.Project/6_minutes_english/Why-we-forget-the-things-we-learn.md

 **In this programme, we’ll be finding out why we forget the things we’ve learned, whether that’s someone’s name, a word in English or where you put your wallet.

 **Georgina
 **But first let me ask you my quiz question, Rob - before I forget.
 You and I might struggle to remember someone’s phone number but Chinese student, Chao Lu, has a record-breaking memory.
-In 2005, she recited the numbers of pi, the mathematical equation describing the proportions of a circle – but how many digits did she manage to remember?
+In 2005, she ==[[recited]]== the numbers of pi, the [[mathematical]] equation describing the proportions of a circle – but how many digits did she manage to remember?
 Was it:
 a)  48,000?
 b)  68,000? or
 c)  88,000?